 First, when starting an email, you should give a hint that you did a lot of work already at the email search stage.
 Of course, if you did that with AmazingHiring you did not have to look for contact details.
 You found them in the candidate’s full profile or they were sent to you by one of our sourcers after the contacts search request has been made.
 But!
 In AmazingHiring there is always a source link indicated next to the contact details and it’s a publicly available resource.

-Tell the candidate that you found his email in the GitHub repository and he will know that you had to put some effort into it. writing will help to start the communication.
+Tell the candidate that you found their email in the GitHub repository and they will know that you had to put some effort into it.

 - “Hi, Mark!
 I saw that you made it to the top 4% of SQL developers on Stack Overflow!
 Congratulations!”

-Or link his achievements to the vacancy you are trying to fill:
+Or link their achievements to the vacancy you are trying to fill:

 - “I noticed that you are among the top 0.3% of java-developers on Stack Overflow and I was actually looking for a j2ee expert for the company X global project.”